timed-c/end-to-end-toolchain/README.md

 ...
 ```

-(i) Line 1 to 10 in this file displays all the scaling factor that sensitivity analysis uses to iteratively derive a maximum value.
-Information about whether this scalin factor is schedulable is displayed.
+1. Line 1 to 10 in this file displays all the scaling factor that sensitivity analysis uses to iteratively derive a maximum value.
+Information about whether this scaling factor is schedulable is displayed.
-(ii) Line 10 is the maximum computed scaling factor.
+2. Line 10 in this file is the maximum computed scaling factor.
-(ii) Line 11 displays a range of scaling factor that the (_n,k_) analysis considers.
+3. Line 11 displays a range of scaling factor that the (_n,k_) analysis considers.
-(iv) Line 13 to Line 16 describes the scaling factor and the (_n,k_) values for the different tasks.
+(iv) Line 13 to Line 16 in this file describes  (_n,k_) values for the different tasks for the given scaling factor.